Matcha.Guide

 PerfectTed's Premium offering is a slightly larger tin at a modestly higher price point.
 The colour is marginally brighter than the Original and the flavour profile is cleaner — a touch less bitterness and a slightly more pronounced sweetness.

 In practice, the difference between Original and Premium is subtle enough that many people wouldn't notice it in a latte.
 Where it makes a more meaningful difference is drunk straight: the Premium has less of that grassy edge that makes the Original borderline for straight drinking.
-It's still not ceremonial-grade complexity, but it's more approachable without milk.
+It still does not match our highest-scoring ceremonial-style tins for complexity, but it is more approachable without milk.

-For anyone who drinks matcha both straight and in lattes and wants a single tin that works for both purposes, the Premium is the better buy.
+For anyone who drinks matcha both straight and in lattes and wants a single tin that works for both purposes, we would choose the Premium.
 The price-per-gram is actually slightly lower than the Original, which makes the decision straightforward.

 Pros:

-- Better value per gram than the Original
+• Stronger value per gram than the Original in our price check

 Cons:

-- Still not a replacement for genuine ceremonial grade
+• Still not a replacement for our highest-scoring ceremonial-style tins

 PerfectTed Ready-to-Drink Cans: ★★★☆☆